National Collegiate Athletic Association

 +1 additional year of English, math or science

-+4 additional years of English, math, science, social science, foreigh languate, comparative religion of philosophy
++4 additional years of English, math, science, social science, foreign language, comparative religion of philosophy

 2. Complete 10 of your 16 core courses, including seven (7) in English, math or natural/physical science, before the start of your seventh semester (start of senior year).

-3. Earn an SAT combined score of ACT sum score that matches your core-course GPA (minimum 2.300) on the Division I sliding scale.
+3. Earn an SAT combined score or ACT sum score that matches your core-course GPA (minimum 2.300) on Division I sliding scale.
 SAT scores earned on or after March 2016 will be evaluated based on concordance tables established by the College Board.

 If you enroll BEFORE August 1, 2018 -